 Academic Program

-The Summer School comprises two modules in "Europe & the European Union" and "Language & Culture".
-The courses and excursions of both modules are compulsory for all participants within the Summer School and are covered by the program fee.
-Applications are only possible for the complete program.
+The T-IES Summer School II (on-site) comprises two modules in "Europe & the European Union" and "Language & Culture".
+The courses and study trips (module 1) of both modules are compulsory for all participants within the Summer School and are covered by the program fee.
+Applications are only possible for the program as a whole.

-The following schedule shows an overview of the six weeks of the program and provides information about the dates and times of the courses, excursions and activities: Schedule (printable PDF).
+The following schedule shows an overview of the four-week program and provides information about the dates and times of the courses, study trips and social activities: Schedule (printable PDF).

 Study Trips